Let's Talk - Book your first Marriage counselling session

 While sexual issues are sometimes contingent on other problems—and therefore resolve themselves when the root causes are addressed—sometimes, sexual problems can muddle an otherwise committed and loving relationship.
 In these cases, sex therapy can help by addressing specifically sexual issues, which may be acting as an obstacle in otherwise good relationships.

 The success of marriage counselling depends both on the expertise of the therapist as well as the active involvement of the couple.
 Thus, while it’s good to look for the best therapists, they should also be readily accessible from where you live.
 In this case, it’s a good idea to look closer to home.

 Whole Heart Relationship understands the importance of these two factors.
-As such, we strive to bring international standards of expertise to the local community of Sydney Inner West.
+As such, we strive to bring international standards of expertise to the Greater Sydney Area and beyond.

 Our therapist has trained extensively in this area of expertise.
 This isn’t just about understanding the science and sociology behind it, but in understanding couples and their connections.
 We know you’re looking to bring peace back into your homes, so rest assured that our specialist will spare no effort to make you feel at home through your sessions.

 It’s never too early or too late to work on your relationship.
 Get in touch with us for a consultation or appointment.